RA-GAMA/GA/README.md

-# Genetic Algorith
+# Genetic Algorithm

 This code shows a basic-level genetic algorithm applied to the salesman trip problem, using a few coordinates and considering direct routes only.

-This code is intended to learn how GA is applied on permutation cases like this one.
+This code is intended to learn how GA is applied to permutation cases like this one.

 The code considers applications on Selection | Crossover | Mutation | Survival methods: